ryakad/squeeze/README.md

 Squeeze
 =======

-Squeeze is a python library to allow you to hook into your VCS changesets performing different actions on the different file changes.
-Currently supported VCSs are git and mercurial.
+Squeeze is a python library that allows you to hook into your VCS changesets performing actions on the different file changes.
+The currently supported VCSs are git and mercurial.

 Installation